Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 It comes with good padding that we saw positively reviewed in quite a few online comments.
 That’s an important factor if you plan to do chest workouts on bench press with some bigger loads.

-We also liked that the backrest seems to be quite long, which might suit taller people a bit better.
+Our tests found the backrest to be quite long, which might suit taller people a bit better.

 Some people like multiple different decline settings to get some more abs training done, but you’re limited to two different degrees with this one.